Cody-Howell/HowlDev.Simulation.Physics/README.md

 - Vector2D has some additional operators that I hope will be useful in making my game easier.
     - *, /, and the unary - operator (to flip it immediately).
+- Point2D now has as vector-getter from one point to another. (this -> parameter)

 0.8.1 (12/19/25)